A priori and a posteriori: A priori

+Philosophical a priori example

 Consider the proposition: "If George V reigned at least four days, then he reigned more than three days."
 This is something that one knows a priori because it expresses a statement that one can derive by reason alone.

+Linguistic a priori example

+Consider the proposition: Most nonsense words are created from scratch.
+Klingon, Aui and Solresol are completely made-up.

 A posteriori

+Philosophical a posteriori example

 Consider the proposition: "George V reigned from 1910 to 1936."
 This is something that (if true) one must come to know a posteriori because it expresses an empirical fact unknowable by reason alone.

+Linguistic a posteriori example

+Consider the proposition: When making an artificial language, all words are from other languages but the affixes are completely made-up.